Generates forecasts of bond yields for all model types

 - ModelPara

-A list containing the point estimates of the model parameters.
-For details, refer to the outputs from the
+list.
+Point estimates of the model parameters.
+See outputs from

-A list containing the necessary inputs for generating IRFs, GIRFs, FEVDs, GFEVDs and Term Premia.
+list.
+Inputs for generating IRFs, GIRFs, FEVDs, GFEVDs, and Term Premia.

 - FactorLabels

-Whether to estimate the physical parameter model with bias correction, based on the method by Bauer, Rudebusch and Wu (2012) (see
+logical.
+Whether to estimate the physical parameter model with bias correction (see

-Folder path where the outputs will be stored.
-Default option saves the outputs in a temporary directory.
+character.
+Folder path where outputs will be stored.
+Default saves outputs in a temporary directory.

 - verbose